neontapir/neontapir.github.io/_posts/2019/2019-05-14-Test-Driven-Development-(TDD).md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 7, episode 10
+### Agile Chuck Wagon, season 7, episode 10

 In this episode, Chuck talks about test-driven development (TDD).
 He talks about the practice, and ways agile coaches and scrum masters can help their teams adopt it.
-This is an episode in a series of tricky topics for agile coaches to teach.

-  (length: 9 min)
+This is an episode in a series of tricky topics for agile coaches to teach. (length: 9 min)